MohammadFaizIqbalFaiz/spartan-st/README.md

 where:

 - `L` is the Local Spatial Activation graph,
-- `G` is the gene-expression connectivity graph,
+- `G` is the gene expression connectivity graph,
 - `S` is the spatial adjacency graph.

 ### Key parameters